 They range in size from just a three-foot opening to Landscape Arch – the longest at a span of 306 feet.

 This landscape is constantly changing and new arches being formed and old ones destroyed.

 An 18-mile paved loop road will share with you a vibrant and colorful landscape filled with fins and pinnacles and hiking trails that wind under arches and windows.

 Arches Park Utah is one of the best national parks with kids as many of the hikes are short, easy and fun.

 - Delicate Arch Trail

 - Fiery Furnace trail

-Watch our Arches National Park video:
+Watch our Arches National Park with kids video:

 Bryce Canyon National Park

 We visited Bryce Canyon National Park way back in 2006, unfortunately we haven’t made it back again (yet), but it’s still one of our top 5 favorite USA national parks we have explored.